 All right.
 Thank you for listening to this episode of Strive for Great Health Podcasts.
 Y’all have a blessed day.

-Thank you for listening to this Strive for Great Health Podcast, with your host, Dr. Richard Harris.
+Thank you for listening to the Strive for Great Health Podcast, with your host Dr. Richard Harris.
 It’s our mission and goal at the podcast to impact as many lives as possible.
 To empower individuals, to take control of their health, and live a life full of joy and purpose.

 You may help us achieve this mission by leaving a five-star rating and review on your preferred podcast platform and by sharing this podcast with anyone you think it may help.
 If you wish to support the podcast, do so by becoming an insider.
 Insiders get take-home points, discounts on our other wellness services, links to articles and supplements mentioned in the podcast, and the discussion forum to connect with myself and other listeners of the podcast.
 To become an insider, head to theghwellness.com/podcast, and click on the green button that says become an insider.